-USAFacts exists because, prior to us, nothing else like it existed in all of the United States.
-We exclusively use publicly available government data sources.
-We don’t make judgments or prescribe specific policies.
+As the largest source for standardized US government data, USAFacts offers something unique.
+We exclusively use publicly available government data presenting a vast array of reports on US spending, revenue, population and demographics, and policy outcomes.
+We don’t make judgments or prescribe policies.
 Whether government money is spent wisely or not, whether the quality of life is improving or getting worse — that’s for you to decide.

 USAFacts presents metrics on all US governments, from federal records to a growing collection of state and county data, including coronavirus data.
 We also produce a 10-K modeled on the document that public companies must submit annually to the SEC for transparency and accountability to their investors.